Documentation Index

 |---|

-| Disabled (default) | Only calls completed after the evaluation template is activated will be scored. |
+| Disabled (default) | Only calls completed after the evaluation template is saved and activated will be scored.
+Existing recordings for the assigned agent are not processed. |

 | Enabled | All existing recordings for the assigned agent will be scored in addition to all subsequent calls.
-Enabling this setting will increase processing time and cost in proportion to the volume of historical recordings available. |
+Enabling this setting will increase processing time and evaluation cost in proportion to the volume of historical recordings available. |

 Skip Calls Shorter Than